August 8, 2025

 Pricing:

-• Personal license: Free (local storage only, no built-in sync).
+• Personal license: Free (local storage only, no built-in sync)

-• Sync add-on: $4/month billed annually ($5/month monthly) (end-to-end encryption, version history).
+• Sync add-on: $4/month billed annually ($5/month monthly), with end-to-end encryption and version history

-• Publish add-on: $8/month billed annually ($10/month monthly) (publish notes to the web).
+• Publish add-on: $8/month billed annually ($10/month monthly), for publishing notes to the web

 • Commercial license: $50/year per user (required if used in business with 2+ employees)